-Erik has yet to be caught and Vio has no clue where he went.
+Erik has yet to be caught and Vio has not clue his whereabouts.

 Vio recalls his chest throbbing and complaining about the pain.
 He has not examined it since then.
 Jill shakes his head at his master’s objection, urging, “What are you saying, young master?
 Jill is graciously aware that you are a kind person.
 There are not many sons as splendid as yourself.”

 “Good grief…What are you trying to do by pampering me, Jill?”
-Laughing with surprise, he returns the paper from Jill after sealing the envelope.”I am glad you are in high spirits, but send Salt-dono on his way.”
+Laughing with surprise, he returns the paper from Jill after sealing the envelope.”I am glad you are in high spirits, but send Sir Salt on his way.”